David Bowie died of liver cancer in 2016. Liver disease is most associated with alcohol, so did David Bowie get liver cancer from drinking too much?

 When did David Bowie die, and from what?

 On January 10, 2016, David Bowie died in his Lafayette Street home in New York City.
-The musician suffered a rare type of liver cancer called Primary Liver Cancer (when cancer originates in the liver as opposed to spreading to the liver from other organs).
+The musician suffered a rare type of cancer called Primary Liver Cancer (when cancer originates in the liver as opposed to spreading to the liver from other organs).

 Bowie’s documentary “David Bowie: The Last Five Years” made by BBC, looks back at the musician’s life near the end.
 The 1 hour 30 min long documentary reveals that Bowie learned about his terminal cancer only three months before death.